jalama/drupdates/tests/behavioral/README.md

 settings for the test to the /tests/behavioral/settings folder as .yaml files.
 Tests are built and run in ~/.drupdates/testing by default.

+Note: The behavioral tests will destroy and rebuild the working, ie workingDir, directories

 Test and settings file naming conventions:

 - Test class file start with the name "test_"